liflab/beepbeep-3-book/markdown/advanced/README.md

 ```
 $ cat mypipe > java -jar read-stdin.jar
 ```
-If you open another command prompt, you can then push characters into `mypipe`; for example using the command `echo`.
+By opening another command prompt, one can then push characters into `mypipe`; for example using the command `echo`.
 Hence, if you type

 ```
 $ echo "foo" > mypipe
 ```

-you should see the string `foo` being immediately printed at the other command prompt.
-This happens because `read-stdin.jar` continuously polls its standard input for new characters, and pushes them down the processor chain whenever it receives some.
+the string `foo` should immediately be printed at the other command prompt.
+This happens because `read-stdin.jar` continuously polls its standard input for new characters, and pushes them down the processor chain whenever it receives them.

 As you can see, the use of stream readers in BeepBeep, combined with system pipes on the command line, makes it possible for BeepBeep to interact with other programs from the command line, in exactly the same way Unix programs can be connected into each other.